Man Arrested in Slaying of Two Lesbian Activists

 Medford Police Chief Ray Shipley refused to discuss the evidence against Acremant or a motive for the slayings last week of Ellis, 53, and Abdill, 42.

-The couple had spoken out against efforts to limit homosexual rights in Oregon, and their murders sent a shiver of fear through the gay community.
+The couple had spoken out against efforts to limit homosexual rights in Oregon, and their slaying sent a shiver of fear through the gay community.

 Ellis and Abdill were bound hand and foot, gagged and blindfolded with duct tape, and were shot twice each in the head with a pistol as they lay in the truck.